splunk/airport_cim_for_splunk/Aircraft.md

 ### Aircraft CIM Placeholder

 The fields within this section of the CIM are all related to the specific aircraft of the flight leg.
-Use this in conjuntion with the [Departures](./Departures.md) and [Arrivals](./Arrivals.md) sections of the CIM
+Use this in conjunction with the [Departures](./Departures.md) and [Arrivals](./Arrivals.md) sections of the CIM

 | Dataset Name  | Field Name  | Data Type | Description | Examples |
 |:--------------|:------------|:----------|:------------|:---------|